subatomicdev/binancebeast/README.md

 ### WebSockets
-A websocket stream is closed when the `BinanceBeast` object is destructed, there is no close monitor function, this may be added later.
+A websocket stream is closed when the `BinanceBeast` object is destructed or calling `BinanceBeast::stopWebSocket()`.

 Receive Mark Price for ETHUSDT for 10 seconds: